-When you decide to refinance your student loans with a private lender, you have another choice to make: refinance with or without a cosigner.
+When opting to refinance your student loans with a private lender, you face another decision: whether to include a cosigner or not.

 Do You Need a Cosigner to Refinance Student Loans?